 Each stage of appealing an enrollment denial progressively limits the scope of review and the admissibility of evidence, which is why it is critical to obtain the responsive representation of experienced attorneys as soon as possible early in the process.

-Immediate Assistance with Medicare Enrollment Denial Reconsiderations / Appeals
+Immediate Assistance With Medicare Enrollment Denial Reconsiderations / Appeals

-Hendershot, Cannon & Hisey, P.C. is poised to provide the immediate and knowledgeable assistance providers and suppliers need when navigating the Medical enrollment process, reconsiderations, and appeals of enrollment denials, among many other Medicare and health care matters.
+Hendershot Cowart P.C. is poised to provide the immediate and knowledgeable assistance providers and suppliers need when navigating the Medical enrollment process, reconsiderations, and appeals of enrollment denials, among many other Medicare and health care matters.
 To speak with an attorney about your case, options, and how our firm may be of assistance, call (713) 909-7323 or contact us online.

 “They've always come through for me.”- Joseph D.

 “Your law firm has impressed me to no end, and should anyone I know ever need legal representation, I will be sure to refer them to ...”- Dr. R